avanderw/avanderw/README.md

 I used to be a software engineer by day.
 I worked in various languages.
 I had a lot of fun developing toys using actionscript 3.
 I did way too much hackery in javascript prior to jQuery and even after.
 I ventured into the dark arts of EJBs with Oracle.
 I was cleansed by the Spring.
 I have journeyed through makefiles, bat files, ant files, maven poms, gradle files and back home to maven poms.

 Now I program things for fun by night.
 I write less toys and focus more on functional tools.
-I attempt something new with every project I undertake.
+I attempt something new with every project.
 Anyone can ask me anytime for the story that led me to an opinion.
-I have many opinions and thus many stories.
+Some might say I have many stories.

 In future...
 I will still code for fun and might submit a pull request to an open source project.